SJTECollege/playground-graph-dijkstra/markdowns/intro.md

 # Welcome!

-This short playground will give you some fundamentals about Dijkstra's algorithm.
+This short playground will give you some fundamentals about Dijkstra's famous algorithm.

 # Prerequisites
 * Graph Theory Basics: graphs, vertices and edges.
 You can learn all of it in this Playground: [Graph Theory Basics](https://tech.io/playgrounds/5470/graph-theory-basics).